-All students affected (whatever their characteristics) will be taken into consideration when the University decides how best to communicate with students over any implementation of the SPP.
-The relevant Head of School/Department will be responsible for putting together a communication mechanism to ensure that all students, regardless of their circumstances are able to actively engage with discussions.
-In most cases, the University will seek to use a taught session (wherever possible) to speak to students on a group basis but to offer on-toone meetings for individual concerns to be raised.
+All students affected (whatever their characteristics) will be taken into consideration when the University decides how best to communicate with students over any implementation of the taught session (wherever possible) to speak to students on a group basis but to offer on-toone meetings for individual concerns to be raised.
 The University will also use the online learning portal and student email to convey messages but this will be in conjunction with other more personal methods of communication.